Irek-h/JWT_CaDS/README.md

 ### Payload

 This part is responsible for storing the data that we want to send in the token.
-Usually the data is about the user.
-JWT distinguishes three types of information included in payload:
+Usually, the data is about the user.
+JWT distinguishes three types of information included in the payload:

 - **registered claims** - set of preconfigured claims that are not required but are recommended in order to give a set of relevant, interoperable claims.
 Some examples include: iss (issuer), exp (expiration date), sub (topic), aud (audience)
 - **public claims** - they can be defined at will by those using JWTs, but in order to avoid collisions they should be defined in the IANA JSON Web Token Registry or be defined as a URI that includes a collision resistant namespace.